The Cissy: Production

 Series co-creators Trey Parker and Matt Stone had the Cartman gender storyline figured out from the start of the production on the episode, but virtually had nothing else to go with it for much of the production cycle.
 In "Gluten Free Ebola", the previous episode and second of this season, the boys are still despised for their behavior in the first episode of the season, "Go Fund Yourself".
 Parker and Stone liked the idea of having a story carry over from one episode to the next so decided to expand on that in doing it again.
 (More episodes in the future would also feature this theme; the nineteenth season in particular featured this in a major way, with every episode in the season – except for the first – carrying over a story from the previous episode.)
 The idea from "Gluten Free Ebola" they chose was the scene where Randy pretends to be Lorde.
 To play with this idea some more for this episode, they decided to make it so that Randy really was Lorde, in part because some reviewers of the previous episode thought this really was the case and gave criticism for it.

 The fictional Lorde's song "Push (Feel Good on a Wednesday)" was sung by Sia.
 Sia confirmed her involvement in an interview with NME in February 2015, and also praised the song written by Trey Parker.
 Sia assumed that Lorde would "find it funny".

 The episode was originally called "Cartman's Bathroom".

 Reception

 The episode received a B+ from The A.V.
 Club's Eric Thurm.
 IGN's contributor Max Nicholson gave the episode a 7.5 out of 10.

 Slate's Christin Scarlett Milloy lauded the episode's approach to transgender issues, noting, "when it comes to trans in mainstream media, it seems the tables have finally begun to turn".

 Lorde parodied the portrayal of herself in the episode by stating some of the lines her character said.
 She later stated, "...We actually, in my hotel room, went ‘Ya ya ya ya ya I’m Lorde!
 Ya ya ya!’ for like an hour..."
 Lorde, overall, reacted positively towards the episode, posting praise for its themes and humor on her Instagram account.

-The episode continues to grab attention almost a decade after its original air date by continuing the original discussion about transgender rights.